Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Introduction

 \section{Introduction}

-The latest generation of wireless systems, 5G networks, are becoming more and more widely adopted\cite{5g_report}, while the researchers and the industry already plan their next steps by laying ground for technologies that will come next \cite{6G}.
-Importantly, the shift to 5G and beyond is not just about the need for higher data rates, but is driven by a new types of use cases and applications for which the support is required from the network.
-Among those, particularly relevant and, simultaneously, challenging are the use cases that fall under the category of ultra-reliable low-latency communications (URLLC).
-These are characterized by especially stringent end-to-end (E2E) latency constraints (between $0.5-2$ ms) and reliability (i.e. the probability of successful delivery of a packet) of $99.999\%$ \cite{5gusecase}.
-Among the most prominent URLLC applications are those that involve tactile interaction, intelligent transport and factory automation \cite{5gusecase,5g_ngmn}.
+The latest generation of wireless systems, 5G networks, are becoming widely adopted~\cite{5g_report}, while researchers and the industry already plan their next steps by laying ground for forthcoming 6G technologies~\cite{Uusitalo2021}.
+Importantly, the shift to 5G and beyond is not just about the need for higher data rates, but also an increasing number of applications that require communication reliability within a certain constraint on latency, such as the ones involving tactile interaction, intelligent transportation and factory automation~\cite{5gusecase,5g_ngmn}.
+At the high end of the spectrum of such use cases are the ones requiring ultra-reliable low-latency communications (URLLC), which are characterized by stringent end-to-end (E2E) latency and reliability constraints, with the probability of successful delivery of a packet at least $99.999\%$ within a latency budget between $0.5-2$ ms~\cite{5gusecase}.
+There are also a number of use cases with less stringent latency and reliability requirements~\cite{popovski2022perspective}, while 6G research foresees even more tight requirements for mission critical subnetworks~\cite{Uusitalo2021}.

-The primary challenge in designing ultra-reliable systems with stringent latency constraints is to not overly compromise their spectral efficiency in the process\cite{tradeoff_thesis}.
-This is particularly difficult to achieve in the uplink, which in traditional networks is centrally managed by the base station (BS) and relies on either explicit grants (more efficient but with high latency due to excessive signalling) or pre-allocation of resources (low latency but inefficient when the traffic is intermittent).
-As such, in order to fulfill the demanding latency and reliability targets, new uplink access protocols and modes of operation have to be devised for 5G and beyond.
+The primary challenge in designing systems with latency and reliability guarantees is not to overly compromise spectral efficiency in the process~\cite{tradeoff_thesis}.
+This is particularly difficult to achieve in the uplink, which in conventional cellular networks is centrally managed by the base station (BS) and relies on either explicit grants, incurring high latency due to signalling, or pre-allocation of resources resulting in low latency but being inefficient for intermittent traffic.
+Clearly, new uplink access protocols and modes of operation have to be devised for 6G in order to fulfill the demanding latency and reliability targets.